AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

   }
 ]});

-// disable sticking to the left value plot.eventMarkers().stickToLeft(false);
+// disable sticking to the left point plot.eventMarkers().stickToLeft(false);
 ```